andtherewaslight/andtherewaslight.github.io/about.md

 ## Acknowledgments

-Special thanks to Marco Vannucci for introducing me to Jupyter Notebooks, which were used for making the software, and to [Ezequiel Castaño](https://elc.github.io/) for his [tutorial](https://elc.github.io/posts/embed-interactive-notebooks/) to make interactive online programs from Jupyter notebooks, and his personal help with this project.
+Special thanks to Marco Vannucci for introducing me to Jupyter Notebooks, which were used for making the software, and to [Ezequiel Castaño](https://elc.github.io/), who showed me how to make interactive online programs from Jupyter notebooks.